KMD Moves

 KMD’s activities are organised in three departments:

-The Art Academy – Department of Fine Art
+The Art Academy – Department of Contemporary Art

 The Grieg Academy – Department of Music